-The closing date for receipt of applications is 5pm, Friday 25th February 2022.
-Successful candidates will be informed by end of March.
+The closing date for receipt of applications is Friday 1st March, 2024.

 Students may only take up the bursary during the summer vacation between the intermediate years i.e. students must have completed their second year of their undergraduate degree.
 Students in the final year of their degree intending to undertake a taught Master’s degree immediately following their undergraduate degree may apply.
-Applications on behalf of first-year undergraduate students will not be considered.
+Applications from first-year undergraduate students will not be considered.